-5.7 Definition of the Family FDP_URC
+5.6 Definition of the Family FDP_URC

-The Protection Profile defines the additional family (FDP_URC) of the Class FDP (User data protection) to verify the freshness of data stored in a physically separated memory.
+201 To define security requirements of the TOE the additional family (FDP_URC) of the Class FDP (User data protection) to verify the freshness of data stored in a physically separated storage is defined here.
 This family defines mechanisms to determine whether the content read from a physically separated memory meets the property of data freshness, by verifying that they are those resulting from the latest authorized operation (write or erase) of the TSF that modifies the content in the physically separated memory.
 If the content read from the physically separated memory cannot be uniquely linked to the latest write or erase operation executed by the TSF, the data freshness property is not met, and the read data is rejected.